-SPA 154Q ISSI: CONVERSATIONAL SCENARIOS II: INTERMEDIATE AND HIGH INTERMEDIATE P/NP only
+SPA 154Q ISSI: CONVERSATIONAL SCENARIOS II: INTERMEDIATE AND HIGH INTERMEDIATE

 This course is designed to focus on real life scenarios while building and enhancing Spanish conversational skills.
 Students will converse with partners, small groups, and the entire class.
 Students will also acquire an appreciation for cultures of Spanish-speaking countries.